ICC Birmingham: History and construction

 The building was designed by Percy Thomas Partnership and Renton Howard Wood Levin.
-The foundation stone was laid by Jacques Delors as a start of another 4 years and 5 months of construction.
+The foundation stone was laid by Jacques Delors.

+Construction was carried out by RM Douglas (know today as Tilbury Douglas).

+After 4 years and 5 months of construction the project was finished.
 In all, over 1,500 workers helped construct the building.
 Over 60,000 cubic metres of concrete were used.
-The site was opened on 12 June 1991 by Queen Elizabeth II.
 Funds of £49.7 million were provided by the European Council.
 The total cost of construction was £200 million.
+The site was opened on 12 June 1991 by Queen Elizabeth II.
+The grand opening was marked by an annual meeting of the International Olympic Committee and a gala performance of the City of Birmingham Symphony Orchestra conducted by Simon Rattle in Symphony Hall, both of which were televised live nationally on BBC Two.

 It is on the site of the Prince of Wales Theatre and Bingley Hall, the world's first purpose-built exhibition hall, opened in 1850.
 Also on the site were numerous houses fronting King Edward's Place as well as a brewery and inn.
 On the eastern side of this was King Alfreds Place which was also fronted by houses and a hotel.
 A listed Victorian cast iron urinal was removed before construction began, on condition that it be re-erected.
 Although it was taken to Tyseley Locomotive Works, it has never been restored.

 The ICC hosted the 24th G8 summit in May 1998.

 On a specified date in August, the building is used by companies, organisations and/ or individuals as part of "Discovery Day" which features events co-ordinated all over the city.
 In 2004, an area was used as an indoor country fair.
 The fair featured a Ferris wheel and small rides.
 In spring 2008, the hall hosted its first-party political conference, for the Labour Party.
 The venue has since hosted party conferences for all three main political parties over successive years.